 In Bristol Bay red king crab fishery in the second year of the program, the percent of deliveries processing of Class B and C share IFQ was slightly lower than the percentage of Class A IFQ deliveries processed in Dutch Harbor and Akutan (see Table 6-12).
 In addition, the percentage of Class B IFQ and C share IFQ processing in these communities dropped from the previous year.
-The percentage of Class B and C share IFQ deliveries processed in King Cove and Kodiak exceeded the percent of Class A IFQ deliveries processed in those communities in that year.
+The percentage of Class A IFQ deliveries processed in King Cove and Kodiak exceeded the percent of Class A IFQ deliveries processed in those communities in that year.
 King Cove and Kodiak appear to have processed Class B and C share IFQ landings lost to Dutch Harbor and Akutan.
 In the Bering Sea C. opilio fishery, processing of Class B IFQ and C share IFQ deliveries exceeded the percentage of Class A IFQ deliveries processed in Dutch Harbor and Akutan, collectively, by approximately one-third.
-In the Eastern Bering Sea C. bairdi fishery, more than one-half of the Class A IFQ/IPQ processing occurred in Dutch Harbor.
-That community also drew approximately 60 percent of the Class B IFQ processing and approximately 70 percent of the C share IFQ processing.
-In the Western Bering Sea C. bairdi fishery, Dutch Harbor also attracted approximately one-half of the processing of Class A IFQ/IPQ landings.
+In the Eastern Bering Sea C. bairdi fishery, more than one-half of the Class A IFQ/IPQ processing and approximately 70 percent of the C share IFQ processing.
+In the Western Bering Sea C. bairdi fishery, Dutch Harbor also attracted approximately one-half of the processing of Class A IFQ processing and approximately 70 percent of the C share IFQ processing.